 Section 8.
 Dual Positions.
-One person may hold two or more offices except that one person may not hold both the offices of President and Secretary.
+One person may hold two or more offices except that one person may not hold both the offices of Executive Director and Secretary.

 Section 9.
 Delegation of Duties.
 In the event of the absence of any officer of the Corporation, or for any other reason that may seem sufficient to the Trustees, the Trustees may, by a majority vote of the Trustees, delegate the powers and duties of such officer, temporarily, to any other officer, or to any Trustees.

 Section 10.
 Resignation.
-Any officer may resign at any time by giving written notice to the President or the Secretary of the Corporation, and unless otherwise specified therein, such resignation shall be effective immediately and shall not be dependent on acceptance by the Corporation.
+Any officer may resign at any time by giving written notice to the Executive Directoror the Secretary of the Corporation, and unless otherwise specified therein, such resignation shall be effective immediately and shall not be dependent on acceptance by the Corporation.

 Section 11.
 Vacancies and Absences.
 Any office which becomes vacant may be filled by the Board at any regular or special meeting of the Board.
-When the incumbent of an office is unable to perform the duties thereof or when there is no incumbent of an office, the duties of the office shall, unless otherwise provided by the Board, be performed by the next office in the following sequence: President, Vice President, Secretary, Treasurer.
+When the incumbent of an office is unable to perform the duties thereof or when there is no incumbent of an office, the duties of the office shall, unless otherwise provided by the Board, be performed by the next office in the following sequence: Executive Director, Secretary, Treasurer.

 ARTICLE VII